-- (d) The Company has not revalued its Property, Plant and Equipment and Right of Use assets or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 (45 of 1988) and rules made thereunder.
+- (d) The Company has not revalued its Property, Plant and Equipment and Right of Use assets or intangible assets during the year. - (e) No proceedings have been initiated or are pending against the Company for holding any benami property under the Prohibition of Benami Property Transactions Act, 1988 (as amended) and rules made thereunder.
 Accordingly, reporting under clause 3(i)(e) of the Order is not applicable to the Company. - (ii) (a) The Company does not hold any inventory.
-Accordingly, reporting under clause 3(ii)(a) of the Order is not applicable to the Company. - (b) The Company has a working capital limit in excess of Rs 5 crore, sanctioned by bank on the basis of security of current assets during the year.
+Accordingly, reporting under clause 3(ii)(a) the Order is not applicable to the Company. - (b) The Company has a working capital limit in excess of Rs 5 crore, sanctioned by bank on the basis of security of current assets during the year.
 However, pursuant to terms of the sanction letter, the Company is not required to file any quarterly return or statement with such bank.

-- (iii) (a) The Company during the year, has not provided any loans or provided any advances in the nature of loans, or guarantee, or security to any other entity.
+- (iii) (a) The Company has not provided any loans or provided any advances in the nature of loans, or quarantee, or security to any other entity during the year.
 Accordingly, reporting under clauses 3(iii)(a) of the Order is not applicable to the Company. - (b) The Company has not made any investment, provided any guarantee or given any security or granted any loans or advances in the nature of loans during the year.
-Accordingly, reporting under clauses 3(iii)(b) of the Order is not applicable to the Company. - (c) In respect of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular, except for the following instances:
+Accordingly, reporting under clauses 3(iii)(b) of the Order is not applicable to the Company. - (c) In respect of loans and advances in the nature of loans granted by the Company, the schedule of repayment of principal and payment of interest has been stipulated and the repayments/receipts of principal and interest are regular, except for the following instances:

-Name of the Entity Amount due Due date Extent of Remarks (if any) (in ₹ lacs) delay Dish T V Lanka 8,110 Various installments dues between 90-730 Days Refer note 44 to standalone Private Limited 31 March 2020 to 31 December 2021 financial statements
+Name of the Entity Amount due (in ₹ lacs) Due date Extent of delay Remarks (if any) Dish T V Lanka Private Limited 9,034 Various installments dues between 31 March 2020 to 31 March 2022 4-734 Days Refer note 42 to standalone financial statements